rotheconrad/00_in-situ_GeneCoverage/README.md

 #### Coverage calculated as Truncated Average Depth (TAD):
 - TAD 80 removes the top 10% and bottom 10% of base pair depths and caluclates coverage from the middle 80% of values.
 Intended to reduce effects of conserved motif peaks and contig edge valleys.
 - Coverage = base pairs recruited / length of genome, contig, intergenic region, or gene
+- The TAD value for the \*_genome.tsv file (which is also printed to the screen while running the script) is calculated by base pair for all positions in the reference genome or MAG.
+The genes are ignored at this level and the calculation includes inter-genic regions.
+The sequencing depth of each base pair position is calculated, the values are numerically sorted, and for TAD 80 the top 10% and bottom 10% of sequence depth values are removed.
+Then, the average sequencing depth is calculated from the remaining base pair positions.
+- For the \*_contig_tad.tsv file this same process is repeated but for each contig in the reference genome or MAG instead of the entire genome.
+- For the \*_gene_tad.tsv file this same process is repeated but for each genic region in the Prodigal or CDS from genomic FASTA file.
+- For the \*_intergene_tad.tsv file this same process is repeated but for each region between sequences outlined in the Prodigal or CDS from genomic FASTA file.
 - Set TAD to 100 for no truncatation.

 #### Coverage calculated as Breadth: